Xun-Yang/Deep_metric/README.md

   My own implement of the sampling way in [sampling matters in deep embedding learning](https://arxiv.org/abs/1706.07567) combined with BinDevianceLoss

-  I think my implement is more reasonable and more flexible than the original sampling way in the paper in some way.
+  I think my implement is more reasonable and more flexible than the original sampling way in the paper.

 - KNNSoftmax (ONCA LOSS)

-<<Learning a Nonlinear Embedding by Preserving Class Neighbourhood Structur>> Ruslan Salakhutdinov and Geoffrey Hinton
+   Learning a Nonlinear Embedding by Preserving Class Neighbourhood Structur  -Ruslan Salakhutdinov and Geoffrey Hinton

   Though the method is more than 10 years old, It has best performance.